decagondev/back-end-project-week-tom-tarpey/README.md

 RUN
 `yarn dev`
-This will run the development server at `http://localhost:8800/` for usage see the endpoints.
+This will run the development server at `http://localhost:8800/` using nodemon you can use `yarn start` to run it with node. **for usage see the endpoints**

 ---